goodwillcoding/configme/docs/tutorial.rst

 .. note ::

-    The `production.settings` settings file uses the INI format and contains settings for the production role.
+    The `production.configme` settings file uses the INI format and contains settings for the production role.
 As you can see the two configurations only differ slightly.